stweise/rico-cluster-qt/README.md

 ### Installation on Mac OS X

+The build currently shipped in releases is for M1+ new arm64 Macs only.

 Open the released DMG file for Mac OS X and simple copy the included Application in your "Applications" folder.
+If you get errors about "damages or corrupted file" please try to reset the extended attributes on the application set by Mac OS X like this:

+        xattr -cr /Applications/rico-cluster-qt.app

 ### Installation on Windows